victorpolisetty/alprina_new/README.md

 - Pulls from Polygon API to get up-to-date social media sentiment about Tesla (TSLA) stock
 - Utilizes ChatGPT and data fed in from given APIs to create a financial report and predict what the stock price of Tesla (TSLA) will be at the end of the current week

+## Detailed Breakdown

+RegistrationRound -> Register agent(s)

+CollectRandomnessRound -> Randomly select value to randomize agent keeper

+SelectKeeperRound -> Select agent to keep based on random value collected by CollectRandomnessRound

+CollectAlpacaHistoricalDataRound -> Collect weekly stock price data from X months previous to current to get LLM up to date with current stock price movements

+CollectPolygonSentimentAnalysisRound -> Collect news articles and sentiment about these articles to allow the LLM to get up to date information on the publics perception of the stock

+PromptLlmRound -> Using the information from CollectAlpacaHistoricalDataRound and CollectPolygonSentimentAnalysisRound, use RAG to feed in the new info from these API's to the prompt and have each agent have it's own "persona".
+These agents should give a price prediction and support it based on it's person.
+Ex) "The price of TSLA should be X, because based on historical data the price of TSLA in September always goes up 5-10%"

 <img width="818" alt="Screenshot 2024-10-04 at 3 42 05 PM" src="https://github.com/user-attachments/assets/3be10c94-6c1f-49dc-baa0-d611abe15c5c">

 ## System requirements